SirDanielIII/sirdanieliii.ca/docs/home-sections.md

 Edit `src/data/homeSections.ts` to change the images, labels, descriptions, routes, and accent colours.
 The four image imports at the top are the only paths you need to replace when changing photos.

-The current imports use smaller 1200px-wide copies in `section_card/optimized/`.
-The original images remain in `section_card/`.
 When replacing a photo, export a WebP around 1200px wide (quality 80 is a useful starting point) and update its import.
 Oversized camera images will slow down loading even with preloading.

 For example, use the computer-build photo for Projects: